0xGuillaume/aws-serverless-api/README.md

 - `api-url/stage/assets` : Returns all the DynamoDB items table.

-- `api-url/stage/{hostname}` : Returns the item specified in the path url.
+- `api-url/stage/{hostname}` : Returns the item specified in the path.

 Both of these methods **required an API Key**.
 The **API Key** is given by the terraform outputs.
 Because `api_key` output is **sensitive** you should run the bellow command :